Update: GangFlasher-ST, The Swiss Army Knife of In-Circuit Programmers, 40 MB/s on more MCUs and MPUs

 Looking at the Micro Kernel

 To reach 40 MB/s on the STM32MP1, Elprotronic relied on its expertise in USB drivers and OpenSTLinux.
 The company used ST documentation, the Yocto Builder, and the OpenSTLinux Developer Package to build a microkernel.
-The Linux environment contains drivers and tools that take full advantage of the USB 2.0 port.
-Hence, instead of being limited to the 2 MB/s of a standard DFU-USB connection, the link can reach up to 40 MB/s in real-world conditions.
-As Adam explained, Elprotronic used the STM32 MPU Wiki and our documentation to hasten developments.
-Additionally, he told us our work with the open-source community meant OpenSTLinux was close to a traditional Linux distribution.
-As a result, the Canadian developers could use familiar tools that simplified their workflow.
+The Linux environment includes drivers and tools that utilize the USB 2.0 port.
+Hence, instead of being limited to the 2 MB/s of a standard DFU-USB connection, the link can reach up to 37 MB/s write speed and 44 MB/s read speed on STM32MP157A-EV1 boards in real-world conditions.
+Additionally, Adam explained our work with the open-source community meant OpenSTLinux was close to a traditional Linux distribution.
+The Canadian developers could thus use familiar tools that simplified their workflow.

 Studying the STM32HSM Support

 While the micro Linux kernel is necessary to reach 40 MB/s, all other features are available on the STM32 microprocessors and microcontrollers.
 Recently, the GangFlasher-ST even got support for SSP and SFI.
 Put simply, developers can use an STM32HSM to encrypt their firmware, then use the tool from Elprotronic to decrypt it inside a compatible device.
 GangFlasher-ST can also monitor and limit the number of programmed STM32 devices to ensure a manufacturer doesn’t misplace a board.
+The GangFlasher-ST also supports additional verification features, such as checksum validation, readback functionality to ensure everything is properly written, and flashing one-time programmable memory.

 Owning the Multithreaded Management